-The stakes and potential opportunities of YouTube success have never been more clear.
+The stakes and potential opportunities for YouTube success have never been more clear.
 Popular YouTubers Hannah Hart and Grace Helbig recently starred in the comedy Dirty 30 while Issa Rae, creator of the popular YouTube show Awkward Black Girl, launched her new show Insecure on HBO—which has already gotten a full renewal order for 2017.

 Of course, the majority of YouTube producers operate with small or nonexistent budgets, which is why we’ve chosen to highlight the best stock music tracks for YouTube, including awesome intros and outros.

 Great Music Tracks for YouTube